- Appeals Tribunal

 - Waiting Week

 - The waiting week is the first week of your claim for which you are eligible for benefits, but not paid.
-You must file a weekly certification for this week.
+You must file a weekly request for payment for this week.
 You may receive compensation for the waiting week as the last payment on your regular UI claim.

 - Week Ending Date